Translation of the hujjah of the desert-bred mare Meshura

 [illegible first name, likely Huwaydir] ‘Abd ibn Muwayni’

-We who have put our names on the below [document] on today’s date, came to His Excellency Ali Pasha [illegible last name, likely Sharifzad] in Dayr and this document was read [out loud] to us; as to me, o Jad’aan ibn Mahayd I know the granddam of this mare, the [word equivalent in meaning to cherry-colored] chestnut which Ali Bek bought for Abbas Pacha for 4000 ghazis in my house, and I know that she is Saglawiyah Jadraniyah as was said in these [oral] histories, and I testify by God about this; as to me, o Faris al-Jarbah, and me, o Turki Ibn Jad’aan, we testify by God upon the testimony of Jad’aan and others that she is Jadraniyah; and [may] peace [be upon you].
+We who have put our names on the below [document] on today’s date, came to His Excellency Ali Pasha Sharifzada in Dayr and this document was read [out loud] to us; as to me, o Jad’aan ibn Mahayd I know the granddam of this mare, the molasses-colored chestnut which Ali Bek bought for Abbas Pacha for 4000 ghazis in my house, and she went to Abbas Pasha, and I know that she is Saglawiyah Jadraniyah as was said in these [oral] histories, and I testify by God about this; as to me, o Faris al-Jarbah, and me, o Turki Ibn Jad’aan, we testify by God upon the testimony of Jad’aan and others that she is Jadraniyah; and [may] peace [be upon you].
 22 Jumada the first [12]97

 Jad’aan ibn Mahayd